proper-testing/proper-testing.github.io/README.md

     http://doi.acm.org/10.1145/{nnnnnn.nnnnnn}".
     The nnnnnn.nnnnnn number for the article's DOIs can be found on its citation page in the ACM Digital Library.
+*   fill in bibliography information for types paper
 *   add h2 "Papers" header? (and make "Talks" and "Diploma Theses" h2)?